 • With nearly 3.3 million people from over 150 countries residing in New York City, there are cultural organizations, food, art and experiences galore.
 Students will explore how immigrant life and culture shapes and contributes to the fabric of the city, what immigrant-led movements are burgeoning in response to the nation’s current events and what types of diverse cultural experiences occur in neighborhoods throughout the city.

-• Speakers and lecturers will vary with the instructors and terms.
-Previous speakers include: Sania Khan (New York Assistant Attorney General), Mauricio Noroña (Interim Supervising Attorney, African Services Committee), Shahid Khan (Local Activist & Community Organizer) and Lam Vo (Journalist).
+• Previous guest speakers include: Sania Khan (New York Assistant Attorney General), Mauricio Noroña (Interim Supervising Attorney, African Services Committee), Shahid Khan (Local Activist & Community Organizer) and Lam Vo (Journalist).

 Please note: All information is subject to change at the discretion of The School of The New York Times.